himelys/Sparse_Contour_TF/README.md

 # Object-based time-frequency analysis

 This is a python program for object-based time-frequency analysis.
-Program consists of different modules to extract contours of given sound either using numpy (CPU) packages for fft calculation.
+Program consists of different modules to extract contours of given sound using numpy (CPU) packages for fft calculation.

 ## Requirements
 Tested under following packages